 - 1. Navigate to NETWORK | DNS > Settings.

-- 2. Scroll to the Split DNS section.

-- 3. Select Enable proxying of split DNS servers.
+- 2. Select Enable proxying of split DNS servers under to the Split DNS section.
 This option is selected by default.

-- 4. Click Accept.
+- 3. Click Accept.

 DNS Rebinding Attack Prevention

 DNS rebinding is a DNS-based attack on code embedded in web pages.
 Normally requests from code embedded in web pages (JavaScript, Java, and Flash) are bound to the website they are originating from (see Same Origin Policy).
 A DNS rebinding attack can be used to improve the ability of JavaScript-based malware to penetrate private networks and subvert the browser's same-origin policy.